 A courier will be sent to collect your card and arrange for a new one.
 By now they have your card, your name and your home address.

-Neither a bank nor the police will ever send a courier to your home, ask for your Pin, or act in this way at all.
+Neither a bank nor the police will ever send a courier to your home or ask for your PIN or login details.